 To really find out what each pair of travel undies in this review could handle, we had to step up our game.
 We couldn't just work and run our errands in these undies (though we did that too).
 We had to get after it.
 So we booked a trip and hit the road, flying first to southern Argentina, to test our mettle and the capabilities of each product in the intense alpine environment of Patagonia.
 When that wasn't enough, we hopped over to Cuba for a few weeks of trekking and climbing a very humid climate.
 With no washing capabilities available, this was the perfect testing ground.
+We traveled around the desert southwest, making stops in Red Rock and Zion, so we could test these undies on vertical rock walls in 90 degree heat.
+After that, we went back into the freezer, aka spring in the Tetons, where you can test for every season during a single trail run.
 In between these trips, we ran, biked, and climbed around our home in the Eastern Sierra Mountains of California.

 Throughout our months of testing, we identified four of the most important features in any good pair of travel underwear.
 Originally, we knew we'd have to test for odor control.
 But at the end of our months of testing, we found that each product in this review did an incredible job at managing odor.
 Because the scores would have been so similar, we left them out of the final scores.